 In the 2000s, Brian was part of the team that founded Open Book, serving as the grant writer for the successful capital campaign.

 Brian is self-employed and a proud member of the Service Employees International Union, Local 284.
-He has taught creative writing at a variety of settings, including Emerson College, Hamline University, JustUs Health, Metropolitan Library Service Agency, Minnesota Correctional Facility - Lino Lakes, Our Saviour's Transitional Housing, Quatrefoil Library, University of Minnesota - Twin Cities, and Witness Writers.
+He has taught creative writing at a variety of settings, including the Bois Forte Band of Ojibwe, Emerson College, Hamline University, Metropolitan Library Service Agency, Minnesota Correctional Facility - Lino Lakes, Our Saviour's Transitional Housing, Quatrefoil Library, Rainbow Health, University of Minnesota - Twin Cities, and Witness Writers.